Is Collecting Points and Miles Really a Scam?

 While you’ll have to decide whether cards with higher fees are worth it for you, keep in mind that premium credit cards come with perks and points-earning rates that outweigh the fees (if you use them).

-For example, with my $550 USD per year Chase Sapphire Reserve card, I get:
+For example, with my $550 USD per year Chase Sapphire Reserve®, I get:

-• A priority pass membership for lounge access (about $100 USD a year)
+- A priority pass membership for airport lounge access (one time enrollment required)

 While the $550 annual fee seems incredibly steep, when you factor in the travel credits (effectively erasing $300 worth of expenses coded as travel on my statements), the fee becomes a more manageable $250.
 I earn way more than $250 worth of points on this card annually, and the other perks and benefits make up for it as well.
 When viewed this way, you’re the one making out like a bandit, not the credit card companies!

-Take the Chase Sapphire Preferred®, which is a ‘starter’ version of the more premium Reserve card.
+Take the Chase Sapphire Preferred® Card, which is a ‘starter’ version of the more premium Reserve card.
 It comes with 2x points on travel, 3x points on dining, online grocery services, and select streaming services, among other perks, and only has a $95 annual fee.

 My hotel credit cards all give me free nights per year and my airline credit cards come with free checked bags, saving me hundreds of dollars a year!